-Had been fretting about this party for weeks, okay maybe not as ‘fretty’ as I was about my half century (ouch, that still smarts a bit) last year, but I was still getting myself in a bit of a tizz!
-The DJ was booked, and luckily paid for by eldest son, as let’s face it DJ’s cost the earth these days.
+Had been fretting about this party for weeks.
+Okay maybe not as ‘fretty’ as I was about my half century (ouch, that still smarts a bit) last year, but I was still getting myself in a bit of a tizz!
+The DJ was booked, and luckily paid for by eldest son.
+Good job as let’s face it DJ’s cost the earth these days.
 I was definitely in the wrong line when God handed out careers advice.
 He never told me that writing would never be as fruitful as spinning discs (although it’s actually clicking on tunes from a laptop these days- yeah go figure!!).

 Anyway the day before the big shindig, I set out to buy the ‘snacks.’
 Had decided against dinner type food, as it was a ‘becoming a teenagers’ party, so thought tasty snacks scattered around the hall would be preferable.
 An hour later and a trolley heaving with all of Aldi’s finest, put a rather massive smile on my face.
 One because of the triumphant joy at ‘job done,’ and two because it was all for under £50- result!!!
 What I’d forgotten of course, is that our tiny terraced cottage has about as much storage space as a hamsters cheeks after a very large meal!
 I ended up piling it all in youngest son’s room, with the faint hope that he wouldn’t notice- yeah right!
 Luckily it wasn’t eldest son’s room, as he is inflicted with the midnight sleepeating syndrome.
 Imagine waking up to half a ton of empty packets of cheesy puffs, bacon rashers and popcorn- (salted & sweet), all washed down with 16 bottles of fizzy pop.